Client Appreciation and Gifting Programs for Real Estate Agents

 Growth tier Adds anniversary touch and one event. $150 to $250 Deepen relationships and train clients to send referrals.

-Elite tier Layers premium gifts and referral rewards. $300 to $500 Turn core advocates into a predictable referral engine.
+Elite tier Layers premium gifts and referral rewards. $300 to $500 Turn core advocates into a more predictable referral engine.

 Main Moves Across Three Years